 Usual board basis: Full Board

 Food quality: Lake Manyara Serena Lodge offers international cuisine and caters for vegetarians and children on request.
 There is a self-service coffee/tea bar near the restaurant that guests can use all day.

-Breakfast is a buffet-style meal, with hot and cold dishes laid out in the restaurant.
-There is a good choice of cereals, yoghurts and fruits, and a chef will prepare eggs to order.
+Breakfast is a buffet-style meal, with hot-and-cold dishes laid out, as well as a good choice of cereals, yoghurts and fruit.
+A chef will prepare eggs to order.

 Lunch is also served buffet style.
-Although we didn't sample the food on our last visit, in May 2011, we saw the dishes being laid out and were impressed.
-There was an extensive two-tier buffet with a wide variety of salads and cold meats, as well as lots of condiments and a cheeseboard with six different cheeses.
+Although we didn't sample the food on our last visit, we did see the dishes being laid out and were impressed.
+There was an extensive two-tier buffet with a choice of hot food including curry, and mashed potatoes, plus a wide variety of salads and cold meats, as well as lots of condiments and a cheeseboard with six different cheeses.

-Dinner at the Lake Manyara Serena is generally a three-course set menu, which is served to guests at the tables.
+Dinner at the Lake Manyara Serena is generally a four-course set menu, which is served to guests at their tables.

 Dining style: Individual Tables